rmd13/PFFdetection/README.md

             unzip to a folder like D:\GreenSoft\apache-maven-3.8.1\bin
             add  folder like 'D:\\GreenSoft\apache-maven-3.8.1\bin' to windows environment 'Path'. test by running <mvn -v>.
-Note JAVA_HOME is required. if no java installed, install it and add the environment path JAVA_HOME either install a java jre or jdk such as install jdk as C:\Program Files\Java\jdk1.8.0_211 or just use the java inside Fiji such as: D:\GreenSoft\Fiji.app52p\java\win64\jdk1.8.0_172
+Note JAVA_HOME is required. if no java installed, install it and add to the environment path JAVA_HOME either (1)install a java jre or jdk such as install jdk as C:\Program Files\Java\jdk1.8.0_211 You can download and unzip jdk1.8.0_211 and move it, so that you will have C:\Program Files\Java\jdk1.8.0_211\bin\java.exe or (2, not recommended) just use the java inside Fiji such as: D:\GreenSoft\Fiji.app52p\java\win64\jdk1.8.0_172

         install pyimagej if pyimagej has not been installed (in --way B1). by commands 'pip install pyimagej' into windows command window.